WakenLLMTeam/WakenLLM-toolkit/README.md

 This project requires API keys to access to LLMs.

-1. Copy the template file `secrets.template.yaml` to a new file named `secrets.yaml`:
+1. Copy the template file `secrets.template.yaml` to the project root directory, creating a new file named `secrets.yaml`:
     ```bash
     cp secrets.template.yaml secrets.yaml
     ```